tezos-checker/checker/docs/testing.md

      1. We will want these to also test the inter-contract dynamics between Checker and burrows, etc.

 ## Unit tests

-A core part of the current test suite are unit tests which check basic application logic such as the logic for handling tickets (which are used for permissioning) and ensuring that expected error codes are thrown.
-We've provided a test in these areas for nearly all of the main entrypoint code in `checker.ml` and have also added many to `burrow.ml` and `uniswap.ml`.
+A core part of the current test suite are unit tests which check basic application logic such as handling tickets (which are used for permissioning) and ensuring that expected error codes are thrown.
+We've provided tests in these areas for nearly all of the main entrypoint code in `checker.ml` and have also added many to `burrow.ml` and `uniswap.ml`.

 One interesting pattern in the unit tests is the setting of the mutable